-What rate can you get with an alternative lender?
+Are rates higher with an alternative lender?

 When might you need an alternative mortgage solution?

-- To consolidate debt and improve credit
+- To consolidate debt and improve your financial position

-- A job move that means you would need to buy a new home before selling your current home
+- When a job move requires you to purchase before your current home sells

 Which lenders are considered 'alternative'?

 This question isn't as straightforward as it seems.
-In the past, the term 'alternative' or 'B' lender typically meant lending to clients with credit challenges.
+In the past, the term 'alternative' or 'B lender' typically meant lending to clients with credit challenges.

 Bank lenders: Smaller or regional financial institutions that are as highly regulated as big banks and offer a range of financial services.
 Because smaller banks compete with the Big Six, they tend to offer more alternative products to serve clients that the big banks won't.